 Food Service and Nutrition Management Program

-CHA Learning is pleased to present exciting changes to the Food Service and Nutrition Management (FSNM) program.
-Having consulted with our stakeholders, we have designed a new program that offers maximum flexibility and accessibility for our students.
-We have redeveloped the curriculum to ensure that our graduates have the most current knowledge and skills to become leaders in the healthcare food service industry.
+Food Service and Nutrition Management (FSNM) has been designed in consultation with our stakeholders to offer maximum flexibility and accessibility for our students.
+The exciting content ensures that you have the most current knowledge to enhance your career in the healthcare food service industry.

-CHA Learning has been providing food service management training in some form for over 45 years.
-During this period, we have graduated more CSNM professionals than any other program in the country.
-Our mission is to continue to be a leader in healthcare food service and nutrition management and to continue to develop the best professionals the industry requires.
-To achieve this, it is critical our program evolves to take advantage of new technologies and learning methods.
-We have therefore committed to a complete overhaul of our program.
+CHA Learning has been providing Food Service Management training for over 45 years.
+Our mission is to continue to be a leader in healthcare food service and nutrition management and to continue to provide the best professional development the industry requires.

-The changing healthcare and food service sectors offer many new and rewarding opportunities in a variety of healthcare, institutional and commercial settings.
-Our graduates are employed in:
+The changing healthcare and food service sectors offer many new and rewarding opportunities in a variety of healthcare, institutional and commercial settings such as:

 - Long-term care facilities